araobp/sensor-network/README.md

 Note: calibrating HMC5883L is a little hard.
 I read the data sheet that shows how to calibrate it.

-## Using the blocks With UNIX pipe
+## Using the blocks with UNIX pipe

 It is pretty easy!